Eligibility for Housing

 We strongly recommend you pursue all the options on your action plan.
 Even if you can register for housing, you may face a long wait before we can help you.

-Before you start your application, you will need your National Insurance number and details of your address(es) over the past five years as we are unable to process your application without them.
+If you are eligible to register with Home-Options, we recommend you get your National Insurance number and details of your address(es) over the past five years before you start.
+We will be unable to process your application without them.
 You will also need to provide us with a phone number or email address so we can contact you if we have any questions about your application.
 If you are unable to use the online form, please contact your local Home-Options team for further advice.

-Please note that it is not possible to go back to the form and change any details once you have submitted the form.
-You will need to contact your local Home-Options team to do this.
+Please note that it is not possible to go back to the form and change any details once you have clicked the 'submit' button.
+You will need to contact your local Home-Options team to let them know about any changes.

 If you are already registered with Home-Options and have a log in number please do not register again unless you have previously moved into social housing through Home-Options and would now like to transfer.
-Please note that under our latest allocation policy, you will not qualify to re-join Home-Options within five years unless your circumstances have changed since you were re-housed.
+Please note that under our latest allocation policy (from 1 January 2016), you will not qualify to re-join Home-Options within two years unless your circumstances have changed since you were re-housed.
 If you are a social housing tenant, we advise you to register for a mutual exchange to increase your chances of finding a move.
 Please see our mutual exchange page for further information.